Houseplants Perfect for Bedrooms

 Size: Up to 2 feet tall and wide

 Growing conditions: Low light; 45-85 degrees F.; keep evenly moist during active growth, barely moist in fall and winter

-The shiny leaves of the fiddleleaf fig are shaped like small violins.
+The shiny leaves of the fiddle leaf fig are shaped like small violins.
 This tropical tree provides stately height and a substantial presence in a large room.
 Keep it pruned to the size you want or it might take over!
-Luckily, this is an easy job, and dusting the glossy leaves is about the only other maintenance it needs other than watering.
+Luckily, pruning is as easy as clipping crossing branches and fertilizing to make the repair process easier.
+Dusting the glossy leaves is about the only other maintenance it needs other than watering.

 Botanical name: Ficus lyrata